gpozzi/gpozzi/README.md

 ### Hi there 👋

-- 👋 Hello there!
-I’m Gonzalo, I'm 33 years old and I come from La Plata City, Argentina.
+- 👨‍💻 I’m Gonzalo, I'm 33 years old and I come from La Plata City, Argentina.

 - ⚡ Currently I'm working as a HR Coordinator in Edelap SA (the city's Electrical Company).